muarshad01/Quran_Topics/Quran_Topics/jadu_treatment.md

 1. Waswasa (Lurking Whisperer)
 2. Fear
 3. Anger (Shows your weakness); Drop in tolerance-level.
 * I don't want to accept my failures.
-I want a scape goat to hide my faiulure.
+I want a scape-goat to hide my faiulure and its Jadu-and-Taweez from your enemies.
+* Strong people accept their failures whole heartedly.
+* __Treatment: 4-Quls__

 ***